Understanding and Mitigating Errors of LLM-Generated RTL Code: Experiments

 \subsection{Error Correction Analysis}

-When utilizing foundational LLMs such as Qwen2.5-Coder-32B-Instruction, GPT-3.5 Turbo and GPT-4 Turbo to generate code on the VerilogEval-Human benchmark, we observe 243 erroneous RTL designs, respectively.
-Based on the integration strategy mentioned above, we use each model to self-correct their own erroneous designs.
+When utilizing foundational LLMs to generate code on the VerilogEval-Human benchmark, we use each model to self-correct their own erroneous designs, as shown in Table \ref{tab:model_errors}.
 The number of successfully repaired designs for each method is summarized in Fig~\ref{fig:ablation_study}.

-\textbf{Impact of RAG-based Knowledge Error Mitigation (RAG.):} Experimental results demonstrate that this method significantly reduces knowledge-related errors in RTL designs generated by GPT models.
-Specifically, it successfully corrects 22 erroneous designs for GPT-3.5 Turbo and 25 for GPT-4 Turbo.
-For the Qwen-Coder-32B-Instruction model, it successfully corrected 16 erroneous designs.
-These findings underscore that knowledge gaps remain a primary bottleneck for large language models in RTL code generation.

 \textbf{Impact of Rule-based Description Refinement (RDR.):} We observe that some design descriptions are vague, such as missing explanations of input signals.
-Additionally, we identify several issues stemming from illegal assignments and duplicate variable definitions.
-By clarifying descriptions and enforcing RTL programming conventions, this method enables GPT-3.5 Turbo and GPT-4 Turbo to correctly generate 9 and 6 additional designs, respectively.
-Using this approach, Qwen-Coder-32B-Instruction corrected 16 design errors.
-This reveals that compared to general-purpose LLMs, incorporating proper coding rules brings more significant improvements to models specifically pretrained on code.
+Additionally, we identify several issues stemming from illegal assignments. {It can be seen that all models based on this module can fix more than 6 faulty designs, and in particular,\textit{ Qwen2.5-Coder-32B-Instruct} can fix 16 designs.}

-\textbf{Impact of Multimodal Data Conversion (MDC.):} Our experiments reveal that current LLMs encounter challenges in semantically understanding multimodal hardware design data (e.g., Karnaugh maps).
-However, our tool-based conversion approach mitigates these issues, reducing errors by 13 instances in both GPT-3.5 Turbo and GPT-4 Turbo.
-For Qwen-Coder-32B-Instruction, this approach reduced 12 such errors.
+\textbf{Impact of Multimodal Data Conversion (MDC.):} Our experiments reveal that current LLMs encounter challenges in semantically understanding multimodal hardware design data. {It can be seen that all models based on this module—except for \textit{Deepseek-v3.2-Speciale} model—can correctly fix 9 or more designs.
+Moreover, integrating this module into \textit{Deepseek-v3.2-Speciale} can also fully fix all errors caused by misunderstandings of Waveform.}

+\textbf{Impact of RAG-based Knowledge Error Mitigation (RAG.):} Experimental results demonstrate that this method significantly reduces knowledge-related errors in RTL designs generated by GPT models. {Meanwhile, this module can also reduce 15 faults caused by deficiencies in circuit knowledge mastery in \textit{Qwen2.5-Coder-32B-Instruct} and \textit{CodeV-R1}.
+On \textit{Deepseek-v3.2-Speciale}, this module can also fix approximately 4 faulty designs.}

-\textbf{Impact of Two-Stage Debugging Mechanism (TDM.):} We find that the debugging module performs better with GPT-4 Turbo than with GPT-3.5 Turbo and Qwen-Coder-32B-Instruction.
-This may be attributed to models like GPT-3.5 Turbo tendency to produce larger and more error-prone code blocks that require extensive revisions.
-Benefiting from enhanced reasoning and programming capabilities, GPT-4 Turbo exhibits greater precision in identifying design flaws and systematically correcting faulty RTL code.
+\textbf{Impact of Two-Stage Debugging Mechanism (TDM.):} We find that the debugging module performs better with \textit{GPT-4 Turbo} and {\textit{CodeV-R1}} than with \textit{GPT-3.5 Turbo} and \textit{Qwen2.5-Coder-32B-Instruct}.
+This may be attributed to models like \textit{GPT-3.5 Turbo} tendency to produce larger and more error-prone code blocks that require extensive revisions.

 Subsequently, we investigated the effectiveness of error correction across different error categories, based on 243 erroneous RTL designs generated by the three different LLMs above.
 The correction outcomes for each error category are summarized in Table~\ref{tab:fix_study}.